olliw42/mLRS/docs/SEEEDSTUDIO_WIO_E5.md

 ([back to main page](../README.md))

-The SeeedStudio (Wio-E5 module)[https://wiki.seeedstudio.com/LoRa-E5_STM32WLE5JC_Module] is a highly attractive module for building mLRS equipment.
-SeeedStudio provides a number of boards which are based on this module, and which are thus hence interesting hardware for mLRS.
-However, these boards also provide some inconveniences since their pins are not ready made for the purposes of mLRS.
-So, sonme tweaking and (easy) soldering is required.
+The SeeedStudio [Wio-E5 module](https://wiki.seeedstudio.com/LoRa-E5_STM32WLE5JC_Module) is a highly attractive module for building mLRS equipment.
+SeeedStudio provides a number of boards which are based on this module, and which are quite interesting hardware for mLRS.
+However, these boards also provide some inconveniences since their pins are not ready-made for the purposes of mLRS.
+So, some tweaking and (easy) soldering is required.

 ## SeeedStudio Wio-E5 mini dev Board ##